www.positive-palmistry.com

 Types of loops:

-Loop of royalty/ rajah: This loop is located between the Jupiter and Saturn mounts
+Loop of royalty/ rajah: This loop is located between Jupiter and Saturn mounts.

-Loop of seriousness: This loop is located between the Saturn and Apollo mounts.
-The person will take matters seriously
+Loop of seriousness: This loop is located between Saturn and Apollo mounts.
+The person will take matters seriously.

-Loop of humour: This loop is located directly between Mercury and Apollo fingers.
+Loop of humour: This loop is located directly between Mercury's and Apollo's fingers.
 The person has a good sense of humour and one who enjoys laughter.

-Loop of imagination: A whorl in the same area is an even stronger sign of imagination and a show the sign of lunar influences
+Loop of imagination: A whorl in the same area is an even stronger sign of imagination and shows the sign of lunar influences.

-Loop of courage: This is located on the lower mars.
-Loop of memory: This may be at the end of the head line.
+Loop of Courage: This is located on lower mars.
+Loop of memory: This may be at the end of the headline.

 Nails